Marine Corps Marathon technology report

 In 1994, concerned about economic reforms in Russia, I decided to write a Russian novel.
 Russian popular culture, it seemed to me, lacked hugely popular literary masterpieces like Benjamin Franklin's Autobiography, Dale Carnegie's How to Win Friends and Influence People, Norman Vincent Peale's The Power of Positive Thinking, and Stephen R. Covey's The Seven Habits of Highly Effective People.
 I imagined writing something like Ilf and Petrov's The Twelve Chairs, but updated to reflect subsequent insights from economic history.

-You can't swim in that hole we dug.
-But, if you can read Russian, you can now read the chapters that I wrote of that Russian novel.
-They probably won't contribute much to Russian economic success.
+You can’t swim in that hole we dug.
+But, if you can read Russian, you can now read the chapters that I wrote of my Russian novel.
+These chapters won’t contribute much to Russian economic success.
 But perhaps some Russian schoolchildren might find them amusing.
-Here's the English translation of the title and the first paragraph:
+Here’s the English translation of the title and the first paragraph:

 The Way to Wealth